HLT-ISTI/QuaPy/README.md

 ## Wiki

-Check our [Wiki](https://github.com/HLT-ISTI/QuaPy/wiki) in which many examples are provided.
+Check out our [Wiki](https://github.com/HLT-ISTI/QuaPy/wiki) in which many examples are provided.